 All charitable gifts, regardless of their form, are to be acknowledged by The University of Iowa in accord with the quid pro quo requirements and substantiation requirements imposed by the Internal Revenue Service.
-The University has previously designated The University of Iowa Foundation (Foundation; see I-3.6) as its primary development arm and its preferred solicitor and recipient of and channel for private gifts intended to benefit the University.
-To the extent possible, deans, directors, and departmental executive officers should encourage current and prospective donors to direct their gifts to the Foundation so they may be properly acknowledged for tax purposes and so they may receive consultation and advice on gift and tax procedures appropriate to their needs, including charitable lead trusts, charitable remainder trusts, life estates, and testamentary dispositions.
+The University has previously designated The University of Iowa Center for Advancement as its primary development arm and its preferred solicitor and recipient of and channel for private gifts intended to benefit the University.
+To the extent possible, deans, directors, and departmental executive officers should encourage current and prospective donors to direct their gifts to the UI Center for Advancement so they may be properly acknowledged for tax purposes and so they may receive consultation and advice on gift and tax procedures appropriate to their needs, including charitable lead trusts, charitable remainder trusts, life estates, and testamentary dispositions.

 Monetary gifts payable to the University are deposited by the University department by following deposit procedures established by the University Billing Office, identifying an appropriate University gift account, and including donor information as an attachment.
-The Grant Accounting Office forwards the necessary information to the Foundation which, in turn, provides official acknowledgment to the donor on behalf of the University.
+The Grant Accounting Office forwards the necessary information to the UI Center for Advancement which, in turn, provides official acknowledgment to the donor on behalf of the University.
 Non-monetary gifts made to the University should also be reported to the Grant Accounting Office with the appropriate donor information.
-This information will also be forwarded to the Foundation, which, in turn, provides official acknowledgment to the donor on behalf of the University.
+This information will also be forwarded to the UI Center for Advancement, which, in turn, provides official acknowledgment to the donor on behalf of the University.